All we’re told about women getting the vote and the role of the suffragettes is false

-[The text here was first published as a chapter from the book, The Woman Racket, Imprint Academic 2008]
+[The text here (modified to be standalone) was first published as a chapter from the book, The Woman Racket, Imprint Academic 2008]

 What passes for social history regarding the vote is almost complete misrepresentation of the reality of what was or wasn’t fair to women vis-a-vis men.
 As regards having any say on decisions of interest to one sex or the other, it was not women but men who had been sold well short, because it was not voting at the national but at the local level that addressed women’s concerns.
 Whereas only a minority of men even at the start of 1918 could vote in parliamentary elections, women had always had the vote at parish level on exactly the same basis as men, and continued to do so (except in certain places between 1835 and 1869, as I will explain).

 The modern history of the franchise in Britain could be said to have begun with the Great Reform Act of 1832, but even after this, only a tiny minority of men had the vote at the national level.
 Some very late-in-the-day parliamentary acts eventually culminated in a slim majority of adult men being enfranchised.
 In practice, because of the registration procedure, a majority of men were voteless nationally, right up until the very day universal suffrage arrived.
 All this against the background that the bulk of government spending was on defence and the prosecution of wars — for which, of course, only men had a direct ‘interest’, being not only the only ones called up, but those paying for it (given almost exclusively men only were engaged in lifetime full-time work outside the home) — and, in the absence of even a rudimentary welfare state, national government had little other impact on people’s lives.